Toshinaki/Archived-Automata/README.md

 - web page as ui (built with flask, or react?)
 - desktop ui (QT, or electron?)

+### Mode
+- Online: share scripts with people, group or public; upload or download
+- Offline: Just put scripts (.py or .csv or ...?) into local folder, and the level is determined by suffix

 ### For different missions
 #### Forms
 - Recommended: a spreadsheet or csv file contains xpaths for every input-able elements for reference